On Which Finger and Hand Should You Wear An Engagement Ring?

-We are so excited for you!
-And it's our pleasure to gather all the perfect engagement rings and the information you need to make this special moment simply stellar.
+But don't worry, we've got you covered -- and it's our pleasure to gather all the perfect engagement rings and the information you need to make this special moment simply stellar.

 • The engagement ring finger